 In a 31-day month, you are billed for one GB-month in the following scenarios:

 - If you have a 31-GB volume that was active for 24 hours.

 - If you have a 1-GB volume that was active for 744 hours (the number of hours in 31 days).

-You are billed for the total amount of storage provisioned to your account, whether if the storage is used or not.
-For example, if you provision a 100-GB EBS volume for a month, but only store 1 GB of data on that volume, you are still billed for 100 GB/m of EBS storage.
+You are billed for the total amount of storage provisioned to your account, irrespective of whether the storage is used or not.
+For example, if you provision a 100-GB EBS volume for a month, but only store 1 GB of data on that volume, you are still billed for 100 GB-month of EBS storage.

-To minimize the amount you're billed for Amazon EBS storage, do the following:
+To minimize the amount that you're billed for Amazon EBS storage, do the following: